st3llabr1/essays/Latimer_Draft/README.md

 >*neither agreeable to use nor wholly safe, the draft through the hopper being always excessive, while the annoyance from dust, cinders, and other matters thrown up from the track is so great as to forbid or discourage the use of the apparatus except under extreme circumstances.*

-.ve-media https://edisondigital.rutgers.edu/iiif/PAT147363 left width=70% caption="Water-Closets for Railroad Cars, U.S. Patent 147,363"  right
+.ve-media https://edisondigital.rutgers.edu/iiif/PAT147363 left width=70% caption="Latimer's Water-Closets for Railroad Cars, U.S. Patent 147,363"  right

 Given the superiority of the new design, and Latimer's own ambitions, it would have been exceedingly strange if Latimer and his colleague had indeed made no effort to market their new device.
 However, there is no record of any such attempt, and Latimer does not mention it in his autobiographical reminiscences.
 In Latimer's later years, he recalled that he had made "the drawings for the application for a patent upon the telephone" for ==Alexander Graham Bell=={Q34286}.
 It is not clear exactly which patent Latimer might be referring to, since Bell received several patents based on applications made in the years 1875-1880, when Latimer might have been of assistance.
 Bell referred to all of these as "telephone patents."[^3] Latimer's detailed descriptions of the geographic proximity of his office to the place where Bell was teaching, and of meeting with Bell add credibility to his claim, although no supporting evidence has been found in either the Bell family papers or the patent applications themselves.
 Latimer's 1911 logbook reads as follows: